If pimples are supposed to be some shade of pink or flesh colored, then what causes a pimple to be purple?

-“That purple tint you see is one thing: blood,” says Bobby Buka, a leading dermatologist in New York City, the founder of Bobby Buka MD Dermatology, contributing Founder & Chief Science Officer of the First Aid Beauty skin care line, and author of “Buka’s Emergencies in Dermatology,” and the newly launched “Top 50 Dermatology Case Studies for Primary Care.”
+“That purple tint you see is one thing: blood,” says Bobby Buka, MD, a NYC dermatologist and CEO of The Dermatology Specialists, and author of “Buka’s Emergencies in Dermatology” and “Top 50 Dermatology Case Studies for Primary Care.”

 Dr. Buka explains, “Some pimples can be highly inflamed, which means greater blood flow beneath the spot that will cause a purplish appearance.

 If you’ve squeezed the pimple, that can create minor tissue bruises beneath it which will also result in a purple tint.”

 The blood causes a purple color because it’s beneath the pimple rather than on the exterior.

 Can a Purple Pimple Actually Be Cancer?

 “No, this does not indicate a melanoma or any other type of skin cancer,” says Dr. Buka.